Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 The polar gantry crane must work reliably after being in the 460 degree C sodium vapor environment for an extended period of time.
 Temperature and sodium vapor sensitive components must be removed when the gantry crane is not in use.

-The gantry crane remote manipulator attachment is only used when the primary liquid sodium pool is relatively cool (120 degrees C).
+The gantry crane remote manipulator attachment is only used when the liquid sodium pool is relatively cool (120 degrees C).
 Normally when the reactor is operating this remote manipulator is kept in cool storage.
 The remote manipulator is designed to fit through the equipment transfer air locks.
 The detail of the connection methodology between the gantry crane remote manipulator and the gantry crane trolley remains to be resolved.
 This remote manipulator must be able to precisely place fuel bundles in their sockets and bolt fixed fuel bundle corners together 6 m below the liquid sodium surface.

 BELOW POOL DECK SPACE:

-PRIMARY LIQUID SODIUM CONTAINMENT:
+LIQUID SODIUM CONTAINMENT:

 Outside the outer steel cup are radial supports that reinforce the steel cups during severe earthquakes.
 These reinforcements also assist in outer cup assembly.